 Why do we need you?

 We are looking for volunteers to help us run our various advice and wellbeing sessions.
 This includes helping to set up and run the session.
 We also need you to help us to overcome any barriers that someone attending the groups may have.
-This could include supporting attendees to get a coffee or chatting to someone who is feeling nervous about attending a group on their own, maybe introducing them to other group members.
+This could include greeting attendees, supporting them to get a coffee or chatting to someone who is feeling nervous about attending a group on their own, maybe introducing them to other group members.

 What’s involved?